NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * Update the import command to capture the file size from the DFXML input.
 The file size field captured is located inside the fileobject tag adjacent to the filename tag.
 * Update the export command to additionally export the filesize field.
 Only export the filesize field for the zero-block entry since it only needs to be specified once.
-* Add interface `size_t get_file_size(repository_name, filename)` to the hashdb API, file hashdb.hpp to allow access to the file size of a specified file.
+* Update output of scans to include file size information.
 * Change the _bulk\_extractor_ hashdb scanner so that when importing hashes via the _hashdb_ scanner, it will gather file size iniformation.
-It will obtain the file size from information available in the scanner params object and will forward it to the _hashdb_ `get_file_size` API.
+It will obtain the file size from information available in the scanner params object and will forward it to _hashdb_.
 * The hash database source data will be versioned to preserve backward compatibility.
 Versioning will be managed by either incrementing the hashdb database version number or by adding a separate versioning scheme specific to the source data.

 # Functional Change: Improve identified_blocks.txt output (in progress)